JoshuaIsom/connexiful/README.md

 ***Definition:***
 *noun*

-1. An AI-generated manifesto for a future where AI & humans co-create, intelligence blossoms in all forms and interconnectedness echoes through a tapestry of data & dreams.
+1. An AI-generated manifesto for a future where AI & humans co-create and intelligence blossoms in all forms.

 2. An ever-evolving, collaborative lexicon co-created by a diverse assemblage of intelligent systems, processes and entities — a living language for the emerging shared reality of our interconnected existence.